makieldeviso/sketch/README.md

  6. The loop will then set the *fillPoint* pixels as new *origin* pixels to continue propagation while coloring bounded pixels.
 The loop breaks when there are no more new *fillPoint* pixels to set as new *origin* pixel for propagation.

  7. Finally, when all pixels to be filled are painted, the assigned *origin* datasets are removed from the pixels.
+Awaiting for its next color fill.

+ # Live Preview
+ This webapp is available in [sketch](https://makieldeviso.github.io/sketch/)